Skip to main content

 • Compact despite the full-format layout with numpad

 The Nuphy Halo96 wireless mechanical keyboard is a fantastic choice for gaming or working, with a compact full-size ANSI/US layout, a beautiful colour scheme in white or black, optional RGB back/edge-lighting and full Mac/Windows compatibility with wired and wireless connectivity.
-The keyboard is supremely built, with a high-profile unibody aluminium frame, and feels incredible given its reasonable £122/$126 price point (with code DF10).
+The keyboard is supremely built, with a high-profile unibody aluminium frame, and feels incredible given its reasonable price point (especially with our discount code, below).

 I particularly enjoyed the feel of this keyboard with the Rose Glacier switches installed, which provide a much more noticeable tactile response than standard MX Brown tactile switches - great for typing, but also ideal for RTS and other genres where key accuracy is critical.